-STUDENT SERVICES is a place where students can come to study and gain information in a quiet and comfortable, inclusive atmosphere.
+STUDENT SERVICES is a place where students can come to study and gain information in a quiet and comfortable setting.
 Students come on their own or by special invitation when needed.
+We have created an inclusive atmosphere in this space and all are welcome.